erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 </p>
 Let's put the training and test set files(<b>Train</b>, <b>Test</b>) in the source file directory, just like <b>insurance</b> and <b>insuranceEW</b> files.<br /> <br />
 There were a total of 1338 rows in the dataset of our example problem.
 In other words, information about 1338 people is included in our data set.
-But since we categorized the <b>Charges</b> column between 0-6, data repetition occurred in some records. records decreased from 1338 to 1335, meaning 3 rows were deleted.
+But since we categorized <b>Charges</b> column between 0-6, data repetition occurred in some records. records decreased from 1338 to 1335, meaning 3 rows were deleted.
 Of the 1335 rows, 935 were transferred to the training set and 400 were transferred to the test set.

 ### Step 1 : TRAIN
 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/b8a49b96-54c7-4402-9488-1841804b509c" width="800"/>
 </p>
- - First, let's enter the location of the <b>Train</b> file.
+ - First, let's enter the location of <b>Train</b> file.
 Next, let's enter the value 935 since all samples are wanted to be used. <br />

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/49074447-5aac-4743-922d-fa0d4abbec9f" width="800"/>